mgladchenko/online-calc-test/README.md

 **To Run tests from command line:**
 `mvn clean verify`
-Note: This will run RunJBehaveScenarios which specifies BDD Story file for execution.
+Note: This will run RunJBehaveTest which specifies BDD Story file for execution.

 **View Serenity HTML report:**
 Will be available automatically after run from command line at /target/site/serenity/index.html